Privacy Notice for 13-16 Year Olds

 Some of the work that happens at a national level with your information is required by other parts of the law.
 For more information, speak to our Data Protection Officer.

 Sharing and using your information in this way helps to provide better health and care for you, your family and future generations.
-Confidential patient information about your health and care is only used like this where allowed by law and in the majority of cases, anonymised data is used so that you cannot be identified.
+Confidential patient information about your health and care is only used like this when allowed by law and in most cases, anonymised data is used so that you cannot be identified.